jada-garofalo/godel-perturbations/README.md

 # Perturbations in the Gödel metric
-This is a repository for hosting public access to Mathematica notebooks related to my work with perturbations in the Gödel metric.
+Some Mathematica notebooks where I began to play with perturbations in the Gödel metric.

 This is project has since been closed.